bhanu-pm/bhanu-pm/README.md

 - 👋 Hi, I’m Bhanu Prakash Mopidevi
-- 👀 Most of my LLM code is PRIVATE currently because I am active in a competition and making it PUBLIC would reveal my strategy.
+- 👀 Most of my LLM related code is PRIVATE currently as I am active in a competition, and making it PUBLIC would reveal my strategy :)
-  :)
 - 🌱 I’m currently learning Agentic workflows using LLMs
 - 💞️ I’m looking to collaborate on Multi Modal or Generative AI research work.